 4- Pastelon de Platano Maduro (Ripe Plantain Pie):

+This one of the most popular Dominican recipes.
 It is similar to lasagna, but only with two layers of mashed ripe plantain and in the middle a ground beef filling, plus a cheese topping.
 It is very popular throughout the Latin Caribbean.

 For the Filling: